111: Moon Zero Two

 Oh, thank you, Vidal Sassoon.
 [Imitating.]
 I don’t look good, then you don’t look good.

-An imitation of Vidal Sassoon (1928-2012), a British hairstylist who created influential hairstyles in the 1960s and developed hair care products that were sold by Procter & Gamble beginning in the early 1980s.
+An imitation of Vidal Sassoon (1928-2012), a British hairstylist who created influential hairstyles, including the revival of the bob, in the 1960s and developed hair care products that were sold by Procter & Gamble beginning in the early 1980s.
 He often appeared in ads for his products.
 “If you don’t look good, we don’t look good” was their longtime ad slogan.

 Looks like these guys got suited up for a foosball game.

-An impersonation of Manuel (Andrew Sachs), the waiter in the Torquay, England, hotel Fawlty Towers in the classic BBC sitcom of the same name.
-He’s from Barcelona and frequently misunderstands the commands of hotel owner Basil Fawlty, played by John Cleese.
+An imitation of Manuel (Andrew Sachs), the Spanish waiter in the Torquay, England, hotel Fawlty Towers in the classic BBC sitcom of the same name.

 Slap in the road tape, dude, and get the JD from under the seat.

-Jack Daniel’s (sometimes abbreviated as just “Jack” or “JD”) is a brand of Tennessee whiskey first produced by Jack Daniel in 1875.
+Jack Daniel’s (sometimes abbreviated as just “Jack” or “JD”) is a brand of Tennessee whiskey, first produced by founder Jack Daniel in 1875 (although the label claims 1866).

 Travel with roller derby queens.
 That’s great.